About

 Lower Secondary School: Collège (ages 11-14)

 At the collège level, the primary objective is to prepare students for either lycée or vocational school.
 The curriculum is organized by subject – French, mathematics, history and geography, civic education, life and earth sciences, technology, art, art history, musical education, physical education, physics and chemistry, and two modern languages constitute the bulk of the coursework.
 At the end of collège, during troisième, students sit for a national exam known as the “Brevet”.
 Anglophone Section students sit the DNBI (option internationale du diplôme national du brevet) with oral exams in English and History-Geography.
-They also start preparing for their iGCSEs (International General Certificate of Secondary Education) in English and History-Geography by submitting coursework that counts for the final mark in the exam that they will sit at the end of the first year of Lycée.
+They also start preparing for their iGCSEs (International General Certificate of Secondary Education) in English by submitting coursework that counts for the final mark in the exam that they will sit at the end of the first year of Lycée.

 Collège = Inspection Académique de Créteil, Melun